I visited the Nubian Pyramids of Meroe, Sudan, in 2015, as part of my 7-month, 19,000 km overland journey from Cairo to Cape Town.

 On the eastern face, each pyramid has a funerary chapel where offerings could be made to the dead.

-In the weak early morning Khartoum light, I was already on the road, literally.
-A 5km walk to the bus station.
+In the weak early morning light, I was heading to the bus station.
 I was shown the bus to Atbara.
 Within 20 minutes, we were rolling out of town.
-The first hour the radio blared out some Islamic broadcast.
-And then the video switched to an Arab 'Cowboy and Indian' film which was cool for I rarely enjoy in-bus entertainment.

 At Shendi, 40km from Meroe, a coffee break.
 Fellow passengers invited me to join them.
-Sweet coffee, oh I love this coffee here.
-They speak great English in Sudan, police officials accepted and was told that there was accommodation just south of the Meroe Pyramids and that's where I was dropped.
+Sweet coffee, oh, I love this coffee here.
+They speak great English in Sudan, police officials accepted, and I was told that there was accommodation just south of the Meroe Pyramids.
+Which is where the bus driver dropped me off.

 Most of the pyramids have been decapitated.
 Their sorry state is largely the work of an Italian treasure hunter, Giuseppe Ferlini, who passed through in 1834.
 Ferlini was convinced that the pyramids contained great riches and proceeded to pull them down.
 He struck gold on his first attempt.